kingram6865/destiny2/README.md

 Retrieve the details of an instanced Destiny Item.
 An instanced Destiny item is one with an ItemInstanceId.
 Non-instanced items, such as materials, have no useful instance-specific details and thus are not queryable here.

-destinyMembershipId
-The membership ID of the destiny profile.
+destinyMembershipId: The membership ID of the destiny profile.
+Type|int64|
-Type|int64|itemInstanceId
-The Instance ID of the destiny item.
+itemInstanceId: The Instance ID of the destiny item.
+Type|int64|
-Type|int64|membershipType
-A valid non-BungieNet membership type.
+membershipType: A valid non-BungieNet membership type.
 The types of membership the Accounts system supports.
 This is the external facing enum used in place of the internal-only Bungie.SharedDefinitions.MembershipType.
 Type|int32|
 ## GET /Destiny2/{membershipType}/Profile/{destinyMembershipId}/Item/{itemInstanceId}/
 https://bungie-net.github.io/multi/operation_get_Destiny2-GetItem.html#operation_get_Destiny2-GetItem